yasin-magan/RabbitMQTopicExchange/README.md

 # RabbitMQ Topic Exchange Implementation in .NET 6
 <p> Topic Exchange are ideal to use in scenarios whereby  some background task will permformed based on the message received as well as logging events or any messaging that involve categorization</p>

+## Two Importantant things to avoid when using Topic Exchange

+  1. <p> when try binding key '#' to catch all the messages in the topic exchange, the the bevabior is typical Fanout Exchange (why not use Fanout Exchange) </p>
+  2. <p> when none of the binding keys use wildcards the bevabior is typical Direct Exchange (why not use Direct Exchange)</p>

 ## Usage